Martinson1252/Portal/readme.md

 ## (Unfinished)
-Simple interactive game inspired by Valve's Portal.
+Simple interactive game made in Unity, inspired by Valve's Portal.
 Player has to figure out, how to use environment elements to open doors to next room.